 In general, US goods were simply too expensive given the extremely high cost of labor.
 In 1833 the average annual pay in the US for cotton-textile factory workers was $194 compared to just $114 for British workers.1

-This also factors in that nearly 61% of all cotton mill workers were women who were paid just 42% of the wages of men at the time.
+This also factors in that factories paid women just 42% of the wages of men at the time and nearly 61% of all cotton mill workers were women.
 The shortage of labor was a huge issue for early manufacturers.

 US manufacturers could produce lower-quality goods fairly competitively but consumers relied upon the British for higher-quality goods when the American versions were far too expensive.
 Tariffs were designed to help close the gap in price and make American-made goods more competitive.1

 The Tariff of 1816 nurtured American manufacturers by raising import duties across the board to an average of 20-25%.
 The increased cost of British goods allowed US business to become more competitive and offer comparatively lower prices for goods to the now high-priced British goods.